Acidburn0zzz/weechat-proxy-helper/README.md

 ------------

 - Trailing spaces after prefixes are not removed.
-- You are prevented from adding prefixes that will conflict with other prefixes (i.e. adding pfx `\` when you already have a pfx `\Dawn`
+- You are prevented from adding prefixes that will conflict with other prefixes (e.g. adding pfx `\` when you already have a pfx `\Dawn`
 - ___PREFIXES ARE PER-SERVER.___